steven-mi/Recurrent-Models-of-Visual-Attention-TF-2.0/README.md

 - instead of translating and adding clutter while runtime, data loaders were created where this process is done only once.
   - has the disadvantage/advantage that the amount of different images is limited
   - it is possible to see that the RAM is possible to archive a good performance with limited data
+  - but you can create the dataset after each epoch to simulate the creation via runtime
 - instead of Dense layers/Fully Conneted layers, Convolution layers were used
 - in addition to the baseline model, batch norm was added to reduce variance
 - instead of SGD with Momentum and learning rate decay, a ADAM optimizer was used